A few days ago a friend had waggishly advised me to go and read Tales by moonlight if I was looking for a story on her Twitter TL.

 4. Quit boring books.
 Yes, you have to learn to quit boring books.
 I mean it’s a task you gave yourself and not some punishment that must be carried out.
 I enjoy reading books on the topics I find interesting like philosophy, politics, and thrillers.
 You will hardly find me reading Silhouette Romance.
 So read what interests you and if you find a book boring midway, drop it and pick up another.

 5. Use audiobooks.
 Like I mentioned earlier amazon audible has helped me read many books.
-I just relax in the backyard at night sipping a cup of tea and listen away.
+I also discovered the wonderful Blinkist, an app that summaries many bestselling books.
+It gives you the juice.
+Oftentimes I just relax in my backyard at night sipping a cup of tea and listen away.
 Sometimes when I’m on transit at the airport I just find a quiet corner and play my audiobook.
-As a matter of fact, I no longer worry about long layovers since I started using audiobooks.
-You can listen to a book that will take the whole day in 3-4 hours.
+I no longer worry about long layovers since I started using audiobooks.
+You can listen to a book that will take the whole day to read in a few hours.
+If you need to take notes by all means press pause and jot down the points.

 6. Learn to speed read.
 Though we naturally skim through books by reading the summary and table of contents to know the interesting chapters we should dwell on but if you learn the right technique and practice regularly the speed reading will surely reduce the time spent on a book by a half and you will still get a good grasp of the entire message.
 The video below will show some speed reading techniques.